Your Costa Rica Hot Springs Questions Answered!

 For additional information regarding the free hot springs in La Fortuna / Arenal, don’t miss our related blog post:

 No. The majority of Costa Rica hot springs are natural in the sense that their water comes from (and is initially heated by) the volcano.
-Specifically, the Baldi Hot Springs, the Springs Resort Hot Springs, the Paradise Hot Springs, the Ecotermales Hot Springs, the Kalambu Hot Springs, and the Los Laureles Hot Springs all pump water from the volcano into their property.
-For this reason, the hot springs are often referred to as “pools” since the water is pumped up and contained in pool-like craters that visitors soak in.
-In contrast, the Tabacon Hot Springs make use of pools as the other hot spring locations do, however their pools are filled via a hot spring river that flows throughout the property.
-Some people like to label the river as “natural” because it is free-flowing (the Tabacon Resort loves to skew travellers’ opinions through its slanted use of the term), however each of the other hot springs attractions are “natural” in terms of their mineral advantages and geothermal existence.
+Specifically, the Baldi Hot Springs, the Springs Resort Hot Springs, the Paradise Hot Springs, the EcoTermales Hot Springs, the Kalambu Hot Springs, the Los Lagos Hot Springs, the Titoku Hot Springs, the Los Laureles Hot Springs, the Termalitas del Arenal Hot Springs, and the Termo Arenal Hot Springs all pump water from the volcano into their property.
+For this reason, the hot springs are often referred to as “pools” since the water is pumped up from the ground and contained in pool-like craters you can soak in.
+In contrast, the Tabacon Hot Springs provides several man-made pools like other hot spring properties do but it also has a free-flowing hot spring river that runs through its property.
+Some people call the river natural because it flows freely above ground, but each of the other hot springs attractions in the La Fortuna area is also natural with respect to their mineral advantages and geothermal existence.

 Is Tabacon‘s free-flowing river better or worse than the other Costa Rica hot springs pools?

 In our opinion, it is neither better nor worse, it is simply different.
-Regardless of the mechanisms used to fill a pool (e.g., via a free-flowing river or a pump), the hot springs experience itself–in its basic form, the act of soaking in a warm body of mineral water–is very similar across all Costa Rica hot springs attractions.
-Some travellers prefer the river-esque experience that Tabacon offers and others dislike the river’s slippery bottom that can be algae-covered.
-To each their own, but regardless of where the hot springs experience is had, it is both relaxing and rewarding.
+Regardless of the mechanisms used to fill a pool (i.e., via a free-flowing river or an underground pump), the essence of the hot springs experience—soaking in a warm body of mineral water—is similar across all Costa Rica hot springs attractions.
+Some people prefer the in-river soaking experience that the Tabacon Hot Springs provides, and others dislike the river’s slippery, sometimes algae-covered bottom.
+To each their own, we suppose, but regardless of where the hot springs experience is, it’s always relaxing and rewarding.

-Do I need to be able to know how to know how to swim in order to visit the Costa Rica hot springs?
+Do I need to be able to know how to swim in order to visit the Costa Rica hot springs?

-No. Being able to swim may help you feel more comfortable in and around water, and that level of comfort may heighten your overall hot springs experience.
-But, most Costa Rica hot springs offer pools of a variety of depths, so it is possible to visit the hot springs with the intention of only soaking your feet or wading in the pool waist-deep.
-Although knowing how to swim is not required (so long as common sense is exercised in/around water), parents and/or guardians should keep a close eye on children who do not know how to swim; these children should avoid hot springs features that require underwater submergence such as hot spring waterslides.
+Not really, unless you opt to visit the Tabacon Hot Springs or the Rio Chollin Hot Springs whose thermal-water rivers can have strong, fast-moving currents.
+Being able to swim will likely help you feel more comfortable in and around water, though, and that level of comfort may heighten your overall hot springs experience regardless of which property you choose to visit.
+Most hot springs in Costa Rica offer pools of a variety of depths, so it’s possible to only soak your feet or wade in pools waist-deep.
+Though knowing how to swim is not required (so long as you exercise common sense in and around the water), parents/guardians should keep a close eye on children who do not know how to swim.
+These children should avoid hot springs features that send people underwater, such as waterslides that dispose riders into pools.

 Do I need to be in good physical condition in order to visit the Costa Rica hot springs?